anaraven/best-practices/slides/best-practices.md

 + Privacy
 + Truth

-> Replication Crisis
+> Replicability Crisis

 ## with our **future self**
 Nothing is more frustrating that reading your old work

 "The past is a foreign country"

-Undocumented code/protocols are hard to understand… and you can only blame yourself
+Undocumented code/protocols are hard to understand…
+and you can only blame yourself

-## We need good practices, because {.Large}
+## We need good practices, because {.Large .level1 .center}
 our mind fool us

 ## We think we will never forget, but we do